 - Submit your findings to the CI Board of Directors in writing.
 Attach photos of the artifact, and a suggested category and name of the posture.
 We will test this with our regular advanced posture sessions to add further documentation.
 We can then schedule a time to confer with you and discuss the results.

 Following these steps for the submission of new potential postures will help maintain the coherency and viability of the CI Canon of Postures.
 As Dr. Goodman bequeathed her intellectual property to the Cuyamungue Institute, the 501-c-3 non-profit research organization headquartered in the USA, it is the mission and responsibility of the CI Board of Directors, and all of its instructors and facilitators to collectively maintain the database and canon of all postures, and to follow the established mission and protocols.
 Quality is our goal, not quantity.
 Poor experiences from postures weakens our database and our teaching.
 Let’s all work together to honor and fulfill the original vision of this work established by Dr. Goodman.

 Postures that have not yet completed these steps are considered “Exploratory Postures” are not recommended for use in introductory workshops.
 For optimal experience for those new to this work, we only use the the certified cannon of postures.

 Exploratory Postures not yet verified should not be published or shared with the general public (beyond your exploratory groups) in any books, magazines, videos, or any form of media, or in any way that associates or suggests exploratory postures have been accepted and added into the CI canon of postures, until verification has been completed.

-Thank you for your continued support and dedication to strengthening the database of postures.
+Thank you are contributing to the evolution of this work and for your continued support and dedication to strengthening the database of postures.